Marc Ewing: Early life

 The son of an IBM programmer, Marc Ewing attended computer camps as a child, and spent time learning to write programs for Apollo and Commodore computers.
 He graduated from Carnegie Mellon University in 1992.
 While at CMU, he was known to wear a red hat.
 Because of his computer expertise, people would ask for help from the "man in the red hat".

 Career

-Following his college education, Ewing began work as engineer at IBM.
+Following his college education, Ewing began work as an engineer at IBM.
 While at IBM, he spent substantial time customizing Linux workstation installations.
 From this work, he began the Red Hat Linux Project.
 Ewing and co-founder Bob Young named their software Red Hat after Ewing's red hat.

 At the height of the dot com bubble in 1999, Ewing briefly had a net worth of 900 million dollars.

 Ewing left Red Hat, and co-founded the mountaineering-focused Alpinist quarterly publication in 2002.
 He later began competing in desert racing, and co-founded the Riot Racing team in 2008.